 Azure DevOps

-Azure DevOps is a set of development tools and services provided by Microsoft that aim to help teams plan, develop, test, and deliver software more efficiently.
-It offers a comprehensive suite of tools for various aspects of the software development lifecycle.
-Software development teams often use Azure DevOps to implement DevOps practices, which involve the automation and collaboration of development and IT operations teams to improve the software delivery process.
-It integrates with Azure cloud services and a wide range of third-party tools and platforms.
+Azure DevOps is a comprehensive set of development tools and services by Microsoft designed to help teams plan, build, test, and deliver software efficiently.
+It supports the implementation of DevOps practices by enabling seamless collaboration between development and IT operations teams and automates key parts of the software delivery lifecycle.
+It integrates with Azure cloud services and various third-party tools and platforms.

-You can use Traceable’s Azure DevOps extension to test your software continuously builds for active vulnerabilities and get comprehensive reports.
-The scan results include a list of vulnerabilities with severity based on CVSS and CWE scores to help categorize issues correctly and comprehensively understand risks added by new code added in the relevant builds.
-Following are a few of the benefits of adding Traceable extension:
+Traceable’s Azure DevOps extension enables you to scan your build pipelines for active vulnerabilities and receive comprehensive reports.
+The scan result highlights the vulnerabilities and their severity levels based on the CVSS and CWE scores.
+This enables you to categorize issues accurately and understand the security impact of new code changes in the relevant builds.

-• Inserts security seamlessly into existing functional tests in the same pipeline with complete automation.
+• Seamless security integration — Execute security tests and functional tests in the same pipeline, providing complete automation.

 Before you begin